From Protection to Profits: A Simple Guide to Equity Futures (Hedging & Trading Explained)

 Every night, profits/losses settle in cash.
 Losing?
 Pay immediately or face forced exit at bad prices.

 A 5% wrong move can wipe out 25% of your margin.
-Most beginners lose money here.
+Careful trading setup is very much important.

 3. Hidden Costs

 Brokerage, STT, GST add up.
-F&O profits taxed at income tax rates—not lower capital gains rates.
+F&O profits taxed at income tax rates—not at capital gains rates.

 FINAL THOUGHTS